samuelselleck/samuelselleck/README.md

 ### Hi there, lovely to meet you! <3

-I'm a curious engineer from Sweden that loves Science 🧬💥
+I'm a curious engineer from Sweden who loves science 🧬💥

 I like Fractals ❄️🐚 and other things that look complex but boil down to simple rules (like us 🌍🌌).
 I enjoy trying new things 🏄‍♂️ and being bad at things.
 I don't particularly enjoy feeling mediocre at things.
 I do enjoy feeling good at things.

 I watch a lot of Youtube 📚.
 Some favorite channels are: [Applied Science](https://www.youtube.com/@AppliedScience), [Jon Gjengset](https://www.youtube.com/@jonhoo), [Technology Connections](https://www.youtube.com/@TechnologyConnections), [Primitive Technology](https://www.youtube.com/@primitivetechnology9550), [Simone Giertz](https://www.youtube.com/@simonegiertz) and [Kurzgesagt](https://www.youtube.com/@kurzgesagt).
-(Just ask me if you want more, I've got plenty lined up).
+(Just ask if you want more, I have many more to recommend).

 My favorite language is [Rust](https://www.rust-lang.org/), but don't worry, I'm not going to go off about it for too long.
 I'm really interested in [AI Safety](https://aisafety.info/).